ATTENTION: As of 5/20/2020, we

 TEST, ORDER OF TESTING, AND WEIGHT IN FINAL REGISTER SCORE

-2. Swim Test - Pass (REGISTER with the Broward College Institute of Public Safety)
+2. Swim Test - Pass (Must be taken at the Broward College Institute of Public Safety) No Expiration

 Local Certified Applicants The BMST AND Swim test MUST be completed prior